Borre454/Craft-Brews/README.md

 # Project2-Brews
 To run flask successfully, first run files: mikes_mongo_merge.ipynb, data_cleanup_final.ipynb, and mergeCSV-JSON.ipynb from the data cleanup folder.
 These notebooks will initialize the Mongo databases that each of the javascript files will respectively pull data from.
-After the cleanup files have been run, open gtibash in the folder containing app.py and use commands "$ export FLASK_APP=app.py
+After the cleanup files have been run, open gitbash in the folder containing app.py and use commands: "$ export FLASK_APP=app.py
 $ python -m flask run" to host the program locally.